19kmunz/a3-persistence/README.md

 ## Technical Achievements
 - **Tech Achievement 1**: I hosted my site on heroku.
 What was better about using the service you chose as compared to Glitch?
 What (if anything) was worse?
-- **Tech Achievement 2**: I recieved 100% on lighthouse.
-Add screenshot
-- **Tech Achievement 3**: (5 Points) I used Sass for the first time!
+- **Tech Achievement 2**: (5 Points) I used Sass for the first time!
 Even tho this is not in the tech achievements officially, it definitely took some work on my part.
 I chose to use pico.css as my css framework, but when I found out that the color contrast on the blue theme was too low, I wanted to switch to the pink theme.
 I did not know how to modify this template at all!
 I looked in the docs and fi8gured out I had to use Sass.
 Sass (or Syntactically Awesome Style Sheets) is a css extension language that more elegantly handles variable names (among other things) in css.
 I installed sass with npm and starting working on hooking everything up.
 After some complaining about unknown directories and the location of pico.css, I now have a sass compiled pink theme for pico.css!
 I also hunted through the pico defined variables to modify grey-500, which controls the muted colors, so I can switch it to be the same as the normal text to keep good contrast accross the site.
 ### Design/Evaluation Achievements
 - **Design Achievement 1**: I followed the following tips from the W3C Web Accessibility Initiative
   - Writing:
     1. Provide Informative and Unique Page Titles: I added the title 'Login | Pet Gallery | CS4241 A3' to the login page and 'Pet Gallery | CS4241 A3' to the main page.
 I could have added another title qualifier to the main page, but I believe it would just be repetitive as that pages purpose is described with "Pet Gallery"
     2. Write meaningful text alternatives for images: I added an alttext to all the images in the pet gallery: "Picture of a TYPE named NAME."
 I also added a ternary operator inline check to change this alternative text to read "Picture of a Pet named NAME" if the pet species is "Other" to make this text easier to understand.
-    3. Provide Clear Instructions
+    3. Provide Clear Instructions: I added a paragraph at the top of the pet gallery page that provides basic instructions on how to use the site.
+It reads:

+      > Add pets to your gallery by inputing their name, a link to an image of them, and their species below!<br>
+      > Edit and delete any pet by using their corresponding buttons.

-    3. Keep Content Clear and Concise: I added clarification to the sign-in page.
+    4. Keep Content Clear and Concise: I added clarification to the sign-in page.
 Now it reads:

       > You will be redirected to Pet Gallery once you <br>
       > <b>Sign-In</b> with your username or <b>Register</b> with an unused username below!